 The medicolegal death investigation (MDI) workforce is experiencing a national shortage of practicing board-certified forensic pathologists.
 Furthermore, there is variability in the practice of death investigation across the United States, resulting in an inconsistent provision of MDI services.
-This program was initiated in 2017 to help address MDI workforce needs to increase the number of practicing board-certified forensic pathologists, as well as to support medical examiner and coroner (ME/C) offices’ needs to implement and follow quality standards and performance criteria in an effort to provide consistent and equitable application of death investigation services.
+This program was initiated in 2017 to help address MDI workforce needs to increase the number of practicing board-certified forensic pathologists, as well as to support medical examiner-coroner (ME/C) offices’ needs to implement and follow quality standards and performance criteria in an effort to provide consistent and equitable application of death investigation services.

 The goals of this program are the following: